-In this case, we have added some more notes in the piano roll view (shown here as selected).
+For example, you could add some more notes in the piano roll view.

-When we switch to musical notation view, we can see that the edits are also displayed there.
+When you switched to musical notation view, you would see that your edits were also displayed there.

 Thus the process of working and moving between the different modes is quite seamless.